HEP-FCC/fcc-tutorials/FccPythiaDelphes.md

     -   `             delphesRootOutFile           ` --&gt; Delphes
         output file (use "" to avoid extra output with Delphes objects to ROOT file, FCC-EDM objects automatically written out!)
-    -   `             delphes???OutArray           ` --&gt; Define
+    -   `             delphesXXXOutArray           ` --&gt; Define
-        Delphes output arrays to be processed as FCC-EDM ??? particles (muons, electrons, etc.) --&gt; various Delphes modules provide the same type of particle with different level of processing.
+        Delphes output arrays to be processed as FCC-EDM XXX particles (muons, electrons, etc.) --&gt; various Delphes modules provide the same type of particle with different level of processing.
         (For better understanding, watch the content of the Delphes card